fajieyuan/StackRec/README.md

 If you use this dataset in your paper, you should cite our NextItNet and StackRec for publish permission.

 ```
+@article{yuan2019simple,
+	title={A simple convolutional generative network for next item recommendation},
+	author={Yuan, Fajie and Karatzoglou, Alexandros and Arapakis, Ioannis and Jose, Joemon M and He, Xiangnan},
+	journal={Proceedings of the Twelfth ACM International Conference on Web Search and Data Mining},
+	year={2019}
+}

 @article{wang2020stackrec,
   title={StackRec: Efficient Training of Very Deep Sequential Recommender Models by Iterative Stacking},
   author={Wang, Jiachun and Yuan, Fajie and Chen, Jian and Wu, Qingyao and Li, Chengmin and Yang, Min and Sun, Yang and Zhang, Guoxiao},